grisottom/ansible-docker-rh/README.md

 - run 'docker-compose up' on 01_hosts/
 - run 'docker-compose up' on 02_ansible/
+- run 'docker-compose up' on 03_traefik/

   the first creates the 'target hosts' containers,

   the second creates 'master ansible' container that installs some software on the 'target hosts',

+  the third creates reverse proxy/load balancer with names 'web.localhost' and 'chess.localhost'.

 ### Troubleshoot

-If you get the following error, close you active VPN connection.
+If you get the following error, close your active VPN connection.

 ```
 ✘ Network ansible-net  Error                                                                                                             0.0s